gorkemnisanci96/G100DaysOfRTL/day86/README.md

 So we need at least 4 patterns to detect any missmatch on 10 bits.
+So the number of patterns required to detect missmatch is $clog2(number_of_wires).